keylime/keylime/docs/developers.rst

 The following is a guide to mounting your local repository as a Docker volume and performing a test run using a TPM simulator.
-This will replicate the same test that occurs within the KeyLime CI gate for python-KeyLime
+This will replicate the same test that occurs within the KeyLime CI gate for keylime.

 * ToDo: Also run rust checks